ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Purpose of Domain Control Validation {#purpose}

 Domain Control Validation allows a User to demonstrate to an Application Service Provider that they have enough control over a domain to place a DNS challenge provided by Application Service Provider into the domain.
-Because this challenge becomes publically visible as soon as it is published into the DNS, the security properties rely on the causal relationship between the Application Service Provider generating a specific challenge and the challenge appearing in the DNS at a specified location.
+Because this challenge becomes publicly visible as soon as it is published into the DNS, the security properties rely on the causal relationship between the Application Service Provider generating a specific challenge and the challenge appearing in the DNS at a specified location.
 Domain Control Validation can be used either as a one-off or for a persistent validation depending on the application scenario:

 * As a one-off validation, the Validation Record is time-bound, and it can be removed once its presence is confirmed by the Application Service Provider.
 These are appropriate when the validation is being performed as part of an action such as requesting certificate issuance.